 Go To Bed As Venus, Wake Up As Juno

-If you’ve read all the articles in this 3-part thread, it should be pretty obvious by now how having Venus & Juno in incompatible positions might spell some relationship challenges.
+If you’ve read all the articles in this 3-part thread, it should be pretty obvious by now how having Venus & Juno in incompatible signs might spell some relationship challenges.
 There comes a time in every relationship of duration when you ask yourself, “does this relationship have what it takes to last?”
 It’s as if you flip from the lover-seeking side of you to the side that assesses mate material and it can happen overnight.
 For many people, this question pops up somewhere between 4 and 6 months into dating someone new.
 Up to that point, the Lover in you was happy enough to keep you sticking around this person.
 Now the Mate in you pops up and gets you looking at more serious concerns.

 Do Your Expectations for Marriage Conflict With Your Romantic/Erotic Needs?

 Most people have some kind of challenge around making the transition from love to commitment and that’s because love and commitment are actually two different archetypal functions within human personality.
 Juno shows what you need in a committed relationship, but Venus shows what you need in order to fall in love and to maintain a romantic, erotic connection over time.
 The ultimate situation occurs when you can have it all—you experience a deep, committed connection with someone which can last a lifetime and inside that connection you feel wildly and passionately in love.
 This is a wonderful state and it is attainable by everyone, no matter how challenged Venus and Juno might be in your chart and no matter how fiercely they might be challenging each other.
 It’s simply a matter of figuring out all your needs and honoring them all, without sacrificing one for the other.